rubyonjets/jets/README.md

 any "posts/hot", to: "posts#hot" # GET, POST, PUT, etc request all work
 ```

-Deploying again adds the routes to API Gateway.
+Deploying again to add the routes to API Gateway.

 ```sh
 jets deploy
 ```

-You can test any of the API Gateway endpoints.
-Note, replace the URL endpoint with the one that was created for you:
+Test your of the API Gateway endpoints with curl or postman.
+Note, replace the URL endpoint with the one that was created:

 ```sh
 $ curl -s https://1oin4qq7ag.execute-api.us-east-1.amazonaws.com/dev/posts